mattapet/dusk-lang/README.md

 To try Dusk in action check out `examples` folder containing a few really simple programs written in dusk.
 Most of them have sematic equivalent in Pascal commented at the bottom of the file.

+### References

+Project icon - sunset by b a r z i n from the Noun Project